Imagine it is October in the Northern hemisphere, the evenings are getting cooler and some mornings it is getting a little bit frosty.

 The main factors that influence the thickness of the insulation are;

-The type and thickness of insulation that you select is the topic for another article, so for the moment lets just consider the different locations that you will need to insulate.
+For the moment lets just consider the different locations that you will need to insulate.
 Starting with the shed walls.

 Typically timber shed walls are built with vertical timber 'studs' at 2' (600mm) centres.
 The studs are generally 4x2 but can be 3x2 or even less in some cases.
 The insulation fits between the studs and then a lining board is fixed to the internal face of the studs.